johnliu0/traffic-cv/readme.md

 ## Phase 2

 - [ ] Training multiple SVMs to recognize the different states of traffic lights (e.g. red light, yellow light, green light)
+- [ ] Refine data and training process; consider low-light environments, different weather, partial obstruction (by a tree, for example)

 ## Phase 3

-- [ ] Look into fast video processing techniques and attempting to implement real-time detection
+- [ ] Look into fast video processing techniques and implement real-time detection (perhaps at the speed of at least once per second)

 ## Phase 4